AdobeDocs/analytics-platform.en/help/guided-analysis/types/engagement.md

 The desired date range for your analysis.
 There are two components to this setting:

 * **[!UICONTROL Interval]**: The date granularity that you want to view trend data by.
-This view type treats [!UICONTROL Interval] similarly to [!UICONTROL Counted as] in the query rail.
+This analysis treats [!UICONTROL Interval] similarly to [!UICONTROL Counted as] in the query rail.
 Hourly active users is not supported.
 * **[!UICONTROL Date]**: The starting and ending date.
 Rolling date range presets and previously saved custom ranges are available for your convenience, or you can use the calendar selector to choose a fixed date range.